softlang/s2s/README.md

 More examples are available in the [examples](examples/) folder.

 Further relevant command-line options are `--debug` for extended output, `--nolog` for no output (also in combination with `--output` to print only the output shapes) and `--help` for full documentation.
+Example for executing Shapes2Shapes with the example query and shapes above, while obtaining a full, formal output log with internal debugging information:

+`sbt --debug examples/q1.sparql examples/s1.shacl`

+Usage example, for running the above example while only obtaining the list of output shapes:

+`sbt --nolog --output examples/q1.sparql examples/s1.shacl`

+Finally, in standard mode, the formal input and output are printed as follows:

+`sbt examples/q1.sparql examples/s1.shacl`

 ### Further Reading